tadeohepperle/logger_server/README.md

-Simple http server to receive logs via http post requests and print them to the console.
-Useful in contexts, where logging is difficult, for example in webworkers (that have access to the fetch API easily).
+Simple http server to receive logs via http post requests and print them to the console and write to log files.
+Useful in contexts, where direct logging is difficult.

 Setup, run: